 - Increased enzyme activity in fat cells, contributing to increased fat storage from dietary fat intake

 Overall, progesterone’s effect on training can be considered quite negative.
-However there are specific strategies that you can implement to work WITH these metabolic changes.
+However there are specific strategies that you can implement to work WITH these

 The Phases of Our Monthly Cycle